 When you experience Hawaii for the first time, you wish your friends and family could also enjoy this paradise on earth.
 Bringing them a gift from Hawaii is not a substitute for visiting Hawaii, but it’s certainly a good consolation.
-Plus, you may like to get yourself a souvenir to remind you of your special vacation.
-Today we offer some souvenir suggestions — both what to purchase and some recommendations of where to buy them.
+Plus, you might like to get yourself a souvenir to remind you of your special vacation.
+Today we offer some souvenir suggestions of what to purchase along with recommendations of where to buy them.

 Over the years, we have purchased lots of artwork and have never regretted any of it.
 We’ve purchased prints and original oil paintings of Hawaiian landscapes that adorn our walls.
 We also once brought back a small, hand-carved Koa wood bowl.

 You don’t have to spend a bundle on art, especially if you buy prints.
 Most of them come with mats which also provides stability and prevents bending in transporting them home.
 Many of them are small enough to fit easily in your luggage.
 Most art shops offer shipping so that you don’t have to worry about transporting the art safely home.

 In addition to prints and such, “coffee table” books by Hawaii artists also make a good souvenir.
 Note card collections from artists are also a nice gift for you or for someone else.

 As you shop in Hawaii, you’ll likely come across island-inspired jewelry for both women and men.
 Some examples are:

 - Necklaces with Hawaiian fish hook pendants carved from bone or wood